Recalled Products: An Overview

 Recalled Products Go Undiscovered

-Unfortunately, product recalls can be slow in coming.
+Unfortunately, recalls can be slow in coming.
 Dangerous products remain on store shelves for years as government regulators investigate consumer complaints.
 Recent budget cutbacks at key regulatory agencies have only added to these backlogs.

 What Leads to a Product Recall?